Resource Prospector

 Resource Prospector is a cancelled mission concept by NASA of a rover that would have performed a survey expedition on a polar region of the Moon.
 The rover was to attempt to detect and map the location of volatiles such as hydrogen, oxygen and lunar water which could foster more affordable and sustainable human exploration to the Moon, Mars, and other Solar System bodies.

 The mission concept was still in its pre-formulation stage, when it was scrapped in April 2018.
 The Resource Prospector mission was proposed to be launched in 2022.
 Its science instruments will be flown on several commercial lander missions contracted with NASA's new Commercial Lunar Payload Services program.
-The VIPER rover is developed as a successor of Resource Prospector.
+The VIPER rover was developed as a successor of Resource Prospector.

 Overview

 In February 1976, the Soviet lander Luna 24 sent a sample of lunar soil to Earth, where it was found to contain about 0.1% water.
 Data obtained by the Lunar Reconnaissance Orbiter (LRO), Chandrayaan-1, and the Lunar Crater Observation and Sensing Satellite (LCROSS), revealed that lunar water is distributed widely (if thinly) across the Moon's surface.

-The Resource Prospector mission concept proposes a NASA-led collaboration that seeks international space agencies and private industry partners to maximize the value.
-However, it is unclear if the use of lunar resources is permitted under the 1967 Outer Space Treaty signed by the United States, Russia, and 90 other countries.
+The Resource Prospector mission concept proposed a NASA-led collaboration that would seek international space agencies and private industry partners to maximize the value.
 Hydrogen and oxygen can be used to make vital consumables, but also, to make rocket fuel, and basic materials required for in-space manufacturing.
 The technical process is called in situ resource utilization or ISRU.
 The rover would have used a drill to extract samples of the lunar soil from as deep as one meter below the surface.
-The Taiwanese National Chung-Shan Institute of Science and Technology was responsible for developing the Rover's sensor system.
+The Taiwanese National Chung-Shan Institute of Science and Technology was responsible for developing the rover's sensor system.

+In 2012 the RESOLVE instrument which was tested in the field.
+RESOLVE was described as "the heart" of the Resource Prospector mission.
 In September 2015, the rover prototype underwent field testing, and in May 2016, the prototype rover underwent thermal vacuum and thermal testing at NASA's Johnson Space Center in Houston, Texas.
 Before its cancellation, NASA officials were exploring various launch options, including to fly it as a secondary payload on board the second flight of the Space Launch System, called the Artemis 2 in 2022.
 Another reported launch option was the Falcon Heavy rocket.